-Market research by the American Pet Products Association found that U.S. pet owners spent more than $58 billion on their animals in 2014.
-The group estimates that amount will grow to more than $60 billion in 2015.
+Market research by the American Pet Products Association found that U.S. pet owners spent a record-breaking $72.56 billion on their animals in 2018.

 However, the Internal Revenue Code does allow a few instances where you can write off some pet costs.

 When you put a pet to work, you may be able to deduct business expenses.
 And if your love for animals translates philanthropically, you can probably write that off, too.